 The Barnard Year of Science is a time to inspire critical financial support for STEM initiatives at the College.
-Prior to the launch of the Barnard Year of Science, we initiated a silent phase of the campaign with a commitment goal of $250 million for critical renovations to Altschul Hall, our primary science facility, and science programming across the campus.
+Prior to the launch of the Barnard Year of Science, we initiated a silent phase of the campaign with a commitment goal of $250 million for critical renovations to the Science Center (previously named Altschul Hall), our primary science facility, and science programming across the campus.
 We are pleased to report that we have raised 85 percent of our goal and hope to reach it this academic year.

 Over the course of the 2021–22 academic year, the Barnard Year of Science will secure our standing as a leader in STEM education.
 Gifts of all sizes can help secure the College’s reputation as THE place for young women scientists seeking to develop their skills and to prepare for fulfilling, dynamic careers.
 Below, we highlight several areas that would benefit from the support of our community.

 To discuss additional philanthropic options related to the Barnard Year of Science, please contact Kate Martinez, Assistant Vice President for Development and Alumnae Relations, at (212) 853-8329 or firstname.lastname@example.org.

 A special category of the Barnard Annual Fund unique to Barnard Year of Science, the Barnard Science Fund enriches the student experience by supporting all aspects of science-related learning, research, and innovation on the Barnard campus.
 Gifts of ALL sizes to the Barnard Science Fund help cover costs associated with laboratory equipment and maintenance; curricular innovations; faculty research and travel; student research opportunities; and initiatives that promote diversity in the sciences.